carenaudo/Menipy/CODEXLOG.md

 **Task:** Implement droplet contour preprocessing for the alt sessile method.

 **Summary:** Added `clean_droplet_contour` in `geometry_alt.py` to mask substrate pixels, remove noise and isolate the main droplet.
 Modified `analyze` to use this helper and created unit test `test_clean_droplet_contour_basic`.
 All tests pass.

+## Entry 132 - Alt tab contour cleanup

+**Task:** Ensure substrate artifacts are removed when analyzing in the alternative contact-angle tab.

+**Summary:** Updated tests with `test_analyze_removes_substrate_noise` verifying `clean_droplet_contour` runs within the alt sessile pipeline.
+No code changes required in the GUI.
+All tests pass.